 Any type of car accident, even a minor one, can end up causing major financial repercussions in the future.
 While it is comforting to think that an insurance policy will cover most or all of the costs of a car accident, the fact is that insurance companies have attorneys on their side to help mitigate and lessen their own costs and shift more, or even all, of the responsibility onto your shoulders.

-Our team of skilled attorneys work tirelessly on the behalf of car accident victims, providing legal support, guidance and representation that’s aimed at protecting our clients’ rights every step of the way.
+Our team of skilled attorneys works tirelessly on the behalf of car accident victims, providing legal support, guidance, and representation that’s aimed at protecting our clients’ rights every step of the way.
 If you are the victim of a car accident, fill out an online form anywhere on the site, use our online chat, or call (208) 333-3336 to schedule a personal consultation with one of our attorneys.
 This is the first step toward protecting your rights and your future.